abeilke2002/Savant_Projections/README.md

 ## Process

-Some of the most important MLB front office decisions are made during the offseason when executives need to decide whether or not to sign or trade for a player.
-Future projections of said player could help add context to this decision making.
-These projections can be some of the most dense and hardest modeling practices because you are attempting to predict human performance across a full season.
-There are so many bumps in the road over the course of a season that a player has to deal with that makes it hard to understand how they are going to perform.
-Although the task isn't easy, I decided to attempt to project player performance using a deep neural network.
+Some of the most important decisions made by MLB front offices occur during the offseason when executives must decide whether to sign or trade for players.
+Future projections of a player's performance can help add context to these decisions.
+However, these projections are some of the densest and most challenging modeling practices because predicting human performance over a full season is difficult.
+Players face numerous challenges throughout a season, making it hard to forecast how they will perform.
+Despite the difficulty, I decided to attempt to project player performance using a deep neural network.

 ## Modeling

-As mentioned previously I constructed a deep neural network utilizing the Kera's packages in Python.
-From Keras I imported Sequential because the data was from 2015-2024 and it was important to note that this is time series data and seasons from 2023 shouldn't be used to predict 2021 data.
-The network is compiled of 6 hidden layers to give the model an opportunity to understand the non-linear relationships that come with predicting future player performance.
-In the end I also added some batch normalization and a dropout as well.
-In previous iterations I added more layers and more normalizations and dropouts, but found that the model was learning the training data too specifically, so I opted to keep the model more simplistic.
+I constructed a deep neural network utilizing Keras in Python.
+I imported the Sequential model from Keras because the data spanned from 2015-2024, and it was essential to recognize that this is time-series data.
+Seasons from 2023 should not be used to predict 2021 data.
+The network is composed of six hidden layers to allow the model to learn the non-linear relationships involved in predicting future player performance.
+I also included batch normalization and dropout layers to improve generalization.
+In earlier iterations, I added more layers and regularization techniques, but I found that the model began overfitting the training data, so I opted for a simpler design.

 ### Response Variables

-My responses were choosen soley because I wanted to replicate what [Baseball Savant](https://baseballsavant.mlb.com/) does with their bubbles and percentiles.
-Not everybody may understand how good a .380 xwOBA is, but what is important is the colors and numbers.
-This was a really creative idea on behalf of the developers of Baseball Savant as it is more user friendly for people who perhaps don't have a firm grasp on sabermetrics.
-Here is a list of all of the variables I predicted:
+I chose my response variables to replicate what [Baseball Savant](https://baseballsavant.mlb.com/) does with their bubbles and percentiles.
+Not everyone may understand how good a .380 xwOBA is, but the colors and numbers in their visualizations make it more user-friendly, especially for people who may not have a strong grasp on sabermetrics.
+Here is a list of the variables I predicted:

 - xwOBA
 - xBA